Flower of Life Meaning and Symbolism

 What is the Flower of Life?

-The Flower of Life is a geometrical design that consists of 19 circles of the same size that are interconnected.
+The Flower of Life symbol is a two-dimensional illustration that contains 19 equally proportioned overlapping circles of the same size that are interconnected.
 The image looks like a set of equally proportioned flowers.
-The composition is not only beautiful; it has profound symbolic meanings for our existence, life on Earth, and the formation of the Universe.
+The composition is not only beautiful; it has profound symbolic meanings for our existence, life on Earth, the formation of the Universe, and our place in it.

 Flower of Life

-The Flower of Life is comprised of simpler shapes, or structures.
+The Flower of Life is composed of simpler shapes, or structures.
 The design starts with a vesica piscis, which is a geometrical shape consisting of two overlapping circles of the same size:

 Vesica Piscis